-There are a couple of things we need to be careful about when it comes to cyber security.
+There are a couple of things we need to be careful about when it comes to cybersecurity.
 You can easily be tricked through an email, a phone call, or in person.
-Our devices are easy to crack and we need to be extra careful about their use.
+Our devices are easy to crack, and we need to be extra careful about their use.

 - Social engineering

-They normally use words that look familiar but they aren’t.
-For example, in some instance, they may change the spelling by using a different letter in caps.
+They normally use words that look familiar, but they aren’t.
+For example, in some instances, they may change the spelling by using a different letter in caps.
 “I” can easily be interchanged with” l” with the first being capital i while the other is small letter L. This also happens with 0 – zero and letter O. If you are not careful, you can do the prompt and end up giving out information you hadn’t intended.
 When you fall for the trap, ensure you don’t share any personal data with you like usernames or passwords.

 This is a malicious attack that happens when a code the attackers use block you from accessing data on your computer.
-It blocks all the files and you can’t manage to access them till you get the password.
+It blocks all the files, and you can’t manage to access them till you get the password.
 Getting the password is hard, as the attackers normally want to be paid to give you the password.
 However, you need to be careful while in such a fragile state of mind.
-You might end up paying then not getting the decrypting code/password.
-It comes in the form of an email with a suspicious link or attachment and once you do what it is prompting you, it messes your files.
-You can identify a malicious document when it contains a macro, which makes the document to end with an “m”.
+You might end up paying and then not getting the decrypting code/password.
+It comes in the form of an email with a suspicious link or attachment and once you do what it is prompting you, it messes up your files.
+You can identify a malicious document when it contains a macro, which makes the document end with an “m”.

-Ensure you are careful about all the documents you download and links that you click.
+Ensure you are careful about all the documents you download and the links that you click.
 Even during the payment process, don’t trust too much!

 - Using public WIFI

 Many people love accessing public WIFI to browse on the internet.
 This is mainly found in most public joints that are almost everywhere.
 Try to imagine, how many people access public WIFI in different joints, many, right?
 Well, you also do at times because the username and password are readily available.
-At the backend, the WIFI supplier can easily get access to your data and the web pages that you open.
+On the backend, the WIFI supplier can easily get access to your data and the web pages that you open.
 If you also try to connect to someone’s wifi, they also can get access to your personal data.
 This is an easy way for hackers to outsmart us.
 When you input your username or password they can easily get it with a snap of a finger.
 Thus, you should always browse safely to ensure you don’t fall victim.